Spherical cosmological models: an alternative cosmology: Dark matter

-the tangential component of the velocity, $\bar{\rm t}_R$ the time measured by a stationary observer at $R$ and
+the tangential component of the velocity, $t_R$ the time measured by a stationary observer at $R$ and

-the relativistic energy, normalised to the rest energy, measured by the same observer.
+the relativistic energy, normalised to the rest energy, measured by the same observer of a moving object with proper time $\tau$.
 In terms of the normalised quantities we introduced so far, we obtain for the tangential component of the linear momentum

-which also defines the dimensionless $\tilde p_T$.
+which also defines the dimensionless $\tilde p_T=p_T/(m_0c)$.

 All this prepares us for the use of (\ref{aniso}), after passing to dimensionless quantities: